MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 The audit log settings and events differ based on the operating system (OS) Level and the Active Directory Federation Services (ADFS) Server version installed at the customer.

-The details for different server versions are provided below:
+See the following sections for different server versions.

 #### Server 2012R2